Phil Mead: Post-war career

 After the conclusion of the war, Mead returned to a Hampshire team that had been greatly weakened by the deaths of several pre-war players in the conflict.
 Upon the resumption of first-class cricket in 1919, Mead began the season by hitting an unbeaten 91 against the Australian Imperial Forces at Southampton.
 Across the season, his 23 matches yielded him 1,720 runs at an average of 55.48, topping Hampshire's batting averages, and scoring three centuries.
 Amongst these was the third double-century of his career, a score of 207 against Essex at Leyton.
 In November 1919, the Hampshire committee afforded Mead a benefit for the following season.
 In 1920, Mead scored 1,887 runs at an average of 49.65 from 24 matches, making six centuries.
-Mead had his most successful season in county cricket in 1921, when he passed 3,000 runs in a season for the first time.
+Following the 1920 season, Mead became seriously ill with pneumonia to the extent where doctors had "given up" on him surviving.
+However, he recovered and had his most successful season in county cricket in 1921, when he passed 3,000 runs in a season for the first time.
 In 33 matches, he scored 3,179 runs at an average of 69.10, heading the national first-class averages.
 For Hampshire, he made scores of 224 and 113 in the match against Sussex at Horsham, and an unbeaten 280 against Nottinghamshire at Southampton.
 In the same year, he shared in a Hampshire record partnership for the fourth wicket of 259 runs with Lionel Tennyson.